adambird/entity_store/readme.markdown

 ## Subscribing to events

-In order to denormalise the event susbcribers need to be configured to receive events that are published to the internal event bus.
+In order to denormalise the event subscribers need to be configured to receive events that are published to the internal event bus.

 In order to subscribe to an event then a subscriber must expose a instance method matching the event's receiver_name.
 This is, by default the lower case event class name with underscores between words

 eg: a `TyreInflated` event is received by a `tyre_inflated` method.

+## Entity Values

+The EntityValue module provides extensions to support complex objects as values on attributes.
+For example.

+	class Address
+		include EntityStore::EntityValue

+		attr_accessor :street, :town, :county, :post_code, :country
+	end

+	class HomeAddressSet
+		include EntityStore::Event

+		entity_value_attribute :home_address, Address

+		def	apply(entity)
+			entity.home_address = home_address
+		end
+	end

+	class Member
+		include EntityStore::Entity

+		attr_accessor :first_name, :last_name, :home_address

+		def set_home_address(address)
+			record_event(HomeAddressSet.new(:home_address => address))
+		end
+	end

+You'll note that a class method `entity_value_attribute` is used to mark up the corresponding event correctly.
+Slightly uncomfortable that this isn't a poro (plain old ruby object) class.
+Will investigate this later.

 ## Configuration